reinteractive-open/installfest_guides/source/guides/installfest/rails_on_mac.md

 ## Installing ruby-install and chruby

-[ruby-install](https://github.com/postmodern/ruby-install) is a tool which can install multiple versions of the Ruby programming language.
+[ruby-install](https://github.com/postmodern/ruby-install) is a tool that can install multiple versions of the Ruby programming language.
 Professional Ruby developers will use ruby-install (or similar tools) so they can test their applications with many different versions of Ruby.

-[chruby](https://github.com/postmodern/chruby) is a one of the version managers for Ruby.
-This manager is used to manage and switch between different installed versions of Ruby.
+[chruby](https://github.com/postmodern/chruby) is a version manager for Ruby.
+It can be used to manage and switch between different installed versions of Ruby.

 Run all the the following commands step by step: